We're here to help

-Medications play an important role in the treatment of ADHD and anxiety.
+Medications can play an important role in the treatment of anxiety, depression, and ADHD.

 For ADHD, medications are first-line treatment (over psychotherapy) and treat the inattention, impulsivity and hyperactivity seen in ADHD.
 Medications to treat ADHD help how certain parts of the brain work by affecting neurotransmitters.
 They can be grouped into two main categories, non-stimulants and stimulants.
 Non-stimulant medications for the treatment of ADHD, such as atomoxetine (Strattera™) and bupropion (Wellbutrin™), are not controlled substances and also have a strong evidence base (source1, source2).
 Stimulants, which are controlled substances, include medications such as amphetamines (Adderall,™ Vyvanse™) or methylphenidate (Ritalin™).
 Please note Mantra providers are unable to prescribe stimulants due to federal regulations.

 Can Mantra prescribe controlled substances?

-What if I want to get off the meds?
+What if I want to get off meds?

 Everyone’s specific situation is different.
-If discontinuing medications is appropriate in your case, as a member under ongoing care, Mantra will guide you through this individualized process by closely tracking your symptoms (and any side effects) as medication doses are carefully lowered.
+If discontinuing medications is appropriate in your case, as a member of Mantra, your psychiatrist or psychiatric nurse practitioner will guide you through this individualized process by closely tracking your symptoms (and any side effects) as medication doses are carefully lowered.
 Some people will realize they feel just as good without medications, while others will realize they feel better while on medication.

 Are your treatments FDA approved?